f1yn/js-ascii/README.md

             // ^- If the string starts with '.' the rest of the string is parsed as a class name (useful for animations/transitions)
             // ^-  otherwise will attempt to parse it as any css valid color (e.g. #rgb #rrggbb rgb() rgba() hsv()) - whatever the client-side browser supports
         single: '{string}', // overides all color values, using only one css valid color
-        block: '{string}' // replaces all input chraracters (except whitespace) with the first chracter of the specified string
+        block: '{string}' // replaces all input characters (except whitespace) with the first character of the specified string
     }
 ```

 `asciiRender(true)` will return an Array with a list of Numbers representing valid color code numbers.

 ## Utilities
 Because of the amount of overhead my current project has, I've had to create a couple tools to help automate the process so I can develop at a faster pace.
-These tools include a Node.js CLI Utility, and a clinet-side utility for creating/editing art.
+These tools include a Node.js CLI Utility, and a client-side utility for creating/editing art.

 ### Command line utility
 The command line utility can be called using Node.js from the terminal using the following syntax: